dylan-lang/dylan-tool/README.md

 anything in this workspace.
 That way the LSP server will be able to find all the code.

-Note that if there is only one active package and the library name is the same as the package name, it will be used as the default library if you omit the `"default-library"` attribute.
+If there is only one active package and the library name is the same as the package name, it will be used as the default library if you omit the `"default-library"` attribute.
 Example: `{ "active": { "dylan-tool": {} } }`

 After initial checkout you may create a new branch or perform whatever git operations are necessary.
-If you decide to add a new dependency, just add it to the "deps" in `pkg.json` and run `dylan-tool update` again.
+If you decide to add a new dependency, just add it to the "deps" in `pkg.json` and run `dylan update` again.

 Each key under "active" specifies a package under active development.
-If you're working on existing packages then these should match the name of an existing package in the [Catalog](https://github.com/cgay/pacman-catalog), and if a subdirectory by this name doesn't exist in the workspace file's directory, `dylan-tool` will do the initial checkout for you.
-If you're creating a new package then you'll need to create the subdirectory yourself, create a `pkg.json` file inside it, and then run `dylan-tool update` and it will fetch the package's dependencies for you.
+If you're working on existing packages then these should match the name of an existing package in the [Catalog](https://github.com/cgay/pacman-catalog.git), and if a subdirectory by this name doesn't exist in the workspace, `dylan` will do the initial checkout for you.
+If you're creating a new package then you'll need to create the subdirectory yourself, create a `pkg.json` file inside it, and then run `dylan update` and it will fetch the package's dependencies for you.

 ## The Registry

 Open Dylan uses "registries" to locate library sources.
 Setting up a development workspace historically involved a lot of manual git cloning and creating registry files for each used library.

-The main purpose of specifying active packages is so that `dylan-tool` can clone those packages into the workspace directory and create the registry files for you accurately.
-The registry points to the workspace directory for active package libraries but points to the installation directory, `${DYLAN}/pkg/...`, for all other dependencies.
+The main purpose of specifying active packages is so that `dylan` can clone those packages into the workspace directory and create the registry files for you accurately.
+The registry files point to the workspace directory for active package libraries but point to the installation directory, `${DYLAN}/pkg/...`, for all other dependencies.

-`dylan-tool` scans each active package for LID files and writes a registry file for each one, with one exception: If the LID **is included** in another LID file and **does not** explicitly match the current platform via the `Platforms:` keyword, then no registry entry is written for that LID file.
+The `dylan` tool scans each active package for LID files and writes a registry file for each one, with one exception: If the LID **is included** in another LID file and **does not** explicitly match the current platform via the `Platforms:` keyword, then no registry entry is written for that LID file.
 This effectively means that if you *include* a LID file in one platform-specific LID file then you must either create one LID file per